daq-tools/kotori/README.rst

     *Kotori* is a multi-channel, multi-protocol data acquisition and graphing toolkit based on InfluxDB_, Grafana_, Mosquitto_ and Twisted_.

-    It is a convenient component for building flexible telemetry solutions and test benches by addressing different aspects of collecting and storing sensor data from a multitude of data sources and devices.
+    It is a convenient component for building flexible telemetry solutions, test benches and sensor networks by addressing different aspects of collecting and storing sensor data from a multitude of data sources and devices.

 By acting as a mediator between components, it does: